 Two trade missions to Moscow took place at the same time (Aviation and Agriculture) and in excess of 40 people travelled from Ireland.
 Each mission was fully supported by the Irish Embassy in Moscow.

 Mr. Gerry Ennis, Head of Trade Finance at Ulster Bank, attended these trade missions to Moscow, organised by Enterprise Ireland and led by the Minister of State Alan Kelly, and provided the report on the trip.

-The Minister of State for Commuter and Public Transport, Mr. Alan Kelly T.D., led the Enterprise Ireland trade mission to Russia, which took place from 7-10 October, 2013.
-The mission was focused on the aviation sector and the growing opportunities for Irish companies in this market.
+The Minister of State for Commuter and Public Transport, Mr. Alan Kelly T.D., is today (Monday 7 October 2013) leading an Enterprise Ireland trade mission to Russia, focussed on the aviation sector and the growing opportunities for Irish companies in this major market.

-The trade mission has been organised with the support of the Irish embassy in Russia.
-20 Irish companies from the aviation sector, for which Russia has become a key export market over the past two years, joined this mission.
-The mission is aimed at reinforcing the broad range of products and services which Irish companies offer to Russian airlines and aviation buyers.
+The trade mission, which is based in Moscow and has been organised with the support of the Irish embassy in Russia, includes 20 best-in-class Irish companies from the aviation sector.
+Russia has become a key export market over the past two years for many of these companies and the mission is aimed at reinforcing the broad range of products and services they offer to Russian airlines and aviation buyers.

 Enterprise Ireland Russia & CIS would like to invite you to participate in the Aviation/Transportation Trade Mission to Russia, which will be based in Moscow and will offer attendees an opportunity to learn first-hand about extensive market potential, to meet the most influential industry players, to network with existing/potential customers/partners, and to generate PR and media opportunities both in Russia and back home.

 The trade mission will take place 7-10 October, 2013, to coincide with the ‘Wings of Russia’ International Aviation Forum allowing companies to engage with a large number of influential Russian customers.
 Read more…